volodymyr-kovtun/Pitly/README.md

 - Only **Stocks** trades — forex, options, futures, bonds, and crypto are not supported
 - Only **USD** and **EUR** currencies
+- Capital gains are currently calculated using the **trade date**, not the **settlement date**.
+This is a commonly used and generally safe practical approach for most same-year retail cases, but some stricter interpretations use settlement date instead, especially around year-end and exchange-holiday edge cases.
+See: [Investor.gov — New T+1 settlement cycle](https://www.investor.gov/newT1settlement-cycle)
 - If you sell a position opened in earlier years, upload those earlier yearly statements too so FIFO cost basis can be reconstructed correctly
 - Loss carryforward from previous years must be applied manually
 - Does not submit PIT-38 electronically — you enter the values yourself